addresscloud/terraform-aws-tile-service/README.md

 ```
 * Where `<NEW_BUCKET_NAME>` is the bucket defined in the `s3_bucket_name` variable.

 * The `tileset` is a directory with any unique URI-safe alphanumeric name to identify individual tile sets.
-For example `oprvrs` for the Ordnance Survey's Open Rivers tileset show in the [demo]().

 * The `version` is a directory with any unique URI-safe alphanumeric name to differentiate versions of the tile set.
 For example `2022-06-28`.